-Answer: The factor 6/5 comes from the structure function ratio and is part of $a{1,3}$, thus should not be present in Eq.(2).
+Response: The factor 6/5 comes from the structure function ratio and is part of $a{1,3}$, thus should not be present in Eq.(2).
 This can be seen from Eq.(13) of Supplementary Information: the factor 5 comes from the e_q^2 -weighting of the parton distribution function in the denominator (the 2/3 of the up quark squared plus the -1/3 of the down quark squared).
-The factor 6 comes from factor 2 in the $a{1,3}$ definition and the cancellation between the e_q^2 -weighting of the denominator and the e_q -weighting of the quark charges being multiples of 1/3).
+The factor 6 comes from the factor 2 in the $a{1,3}$ definition and the cancellation between the e_q^2 -weighting of the denominator and the e_q -weighting of the numerator (which gives a factor 3 from the quark charges being multiples of 1/3).
 Since we are using an isoscalar target, the parton distribution functions themselves, such as u(x) and d(x), do not show up in the 6/5 factors.